The Express: The Ernie Davis Story: Box office

-The film premiered in cinemas on October 10, 2008 in wide release throughout the U.S..
+The film premiered in cinemas on October 10, 2008, in wide release throughout the U.S..
 During its opening weekend, the film opened in a distant 6th place grossing $4,562,675 in business showing at 2,808 locations.
 The film Beverly Hills Chihuahua soundly beat its competition during that weekend opening in first place with $17,502,077.
 The film's revenue dropped by 52% in its second week of release, earning $2,191,810.
 For that particular weekend, the film fell to 12th place screening in 2,810 theaters but not challenging a top ten position.
 The film Max Payne, unseated Beverly Hills Chihuahua to open in first place grossing $17,639,849 in box office revenue.
 During its final week in release, The Express opened in 31st place grossing $151,225 in business.
 The film went on to top out domestically at $9,793,406 in total ticket sales through a 4-week theatrical run.
 Internationally, the film took in an additional $14,718 in box office business for a combined worldwide total of $9,808,124.
 For 2008 as a whole, the film would cumulatively rank at a box office performance position of 146.

 Home media

-Following its cinematic release in theaters, the Region 1 code widescreen edition of the film was released on DVD in the United States on January 20, 2009.
+Following its release in theaters, the Region 1 code widescreen edition of the film was released on DVD in the United States on January 20, 2009.
 Special features for the DVD include; deleted scenes with optional commentary by director Gary Fleder; "Making of The Express"; "Making History: The Story of Ernie Davis"; "Inside the Playbook: Shooting the Football Games"; "From Hollywood to Syracuse: The Legacy of Ernie Davis"; and feature commentary with director Gary Fleder.
 During its release in the home media market, The Express ranked number eleven in its first week on the DVD charts, selling 97,511 units totalling $1,949,245 in business.
 Overall, The Express sold 370,534 units yielding $6,566,801 in revenue.

 The widescreen high-definition Blu-ray Disc version of the film was also released on January 20, 2009.
 Special features include "Making of The Express"; "Making History: The Story of Ernie Davis"; "Inside the Playbook: Shooting the Football Games"; "From Hollywood to Syracuse: The Legacy of Ernie Davis"; "50th Anniversary of the 1959 Syracuse National Championship"; and deleted scenes with optional commentary by director Gary Fleder.